balena-labs-projects/sensor/README.md

 # sensor-block
 Auto-detects connected i2c sensors and publsihes data on HTTP or MQTT.

-## Usage
-NOTE: This is still a WIP.
-Start the server by going to /usr/src/app/scripts and run:

-`python3 sensor.py`

-You can poll the sensor data by doing `curl sensor:7575` from another container in the application.

 ## Features
 - Uses Indusrial IO (iio) to communicate with sensors, utilizing drivers already in the kernel to talk to the sensor directly
 - Data published via mqtt and/or http
+- Provides raw sensor data or "prettified" data you can manipulate
+- Provides json output either per sensor or collapsed into one measurement

 ## Overview/Compatibility
-The following table lists sensors that are included in balenaOS that should work with this sensor block:
+The following table lists sensors that are included in balenaOS that should work with this sensor block.
+As we continue to test sensors and improve the block, more sensors should be supported and the chart will be updated accordingly.

 | Sensor Model | Sensor Name | Driver Name | Address(es) | Tested? |
 | ------------ | ----------- | ----------- | ----------- | ------- |